ethyca/fides-helm/fides/README.md

 helm pull ethyca/fides
 ```

-To install this chart, you can clone this repository and run the following command:
+To install this chart, create a local values file to override the defaults and run the following command:
 ```sh
 helm install fides ethyca/fides --values values.local.yaml
 ```